aalberg/regional-seeding/README.md

 Python 3 not supported

 ### Note
+This program is not going to be perfect.
+The goal is to aid TO's by doing most of the initial work up front, not replace hand seeding.

 Round Robin pools are still under construction and likely do not work.

 ### Quick Start